fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 This verse shows that messengers were not only sent down to guide the humans but they were sent down to guide both the humans and jinn.

 Jinns have males and females, they have different religions, tribes, nations.
 The jinn live in the parallel world to the humans and since they live in the different dimension the flow of time there is different too.
-Hence, the life span of jinn is different and believed t obe much longer.
+Hence, the lifespan of jinn is different and believed to be much longer than the human lifespan.

 Jinns are the only creatures besides human beings that have a free will and they will be judged according to their deeds.